ergon/airlock-helm-charts/charts/microgateway/CHANGE-NOTES.md

 - Update to Microgateway 2.0.0.

 ### Breaking Changes
-###Ç Helm Chart Configuration
+#### Helm Chart Configuration

-- Advanced DSL Configuration is not supported anymore.
-Configurations using the Advanced DSL Mode will have to migrate to Expert DSL mode.
+- Advanced and Simple DSL Configuration are not supported anymore.
+Configurations using Advanced or Simple DSL Mode will have to migrate to the standard Microgateway DSL configuration.
+Please refer to the [Microgateway Documentation](https://docs.airlock.com/microgateway/2.0) for further information.
+- DSL Configuration chart parameter 'config.expert.dsl' has been renamed to 'config.dsl'.
 - Helm Chart parameter 'config.generic.env' has been renamed to 'config.generic.configEnv'
+- The service name for the echo service has been changed from 'backend-service' to 'backend' to match the microgateway default value.
+The echo service name can be configured using 'echo-server.fullnameOverride'.

-#### Microgateway DSL
+#### Breaking Changes in the Microgateway DSL

-The Expert DSL configuration mode makes use of the Micogateway DSL.
-Expert mode configurations therefore are affected by breaking changes in the microgateway DSL.

-For a complete reference of the Microgateway DLS, please refer to https://docs.airlock.com/microgateway/2.0.
+For a complete reference of the Microgateway DSL, please refer to https://docs.airlock.com/microgateway/2.0.

 - The entry_path for a mapping is now defined in a nested value element
 ```